GFM Hero Image - Team CT.png

 Team CT pic from UHart Fitness Day 2.jpg

-Our team has a goal of raising $30,000+ to fuel the journey to 2026 USA Games.
-Help us make this the experience of a lifetime for all 59 members of our team by donating to their GoFundMe today!
+Our team has a goal of raising $40,000+ to fuel the journey to 2026 USA Games.
+Help us make this the experience of a lifetime for this deserving group by donating today!

 26 USA Games Ray & Bucky flame of hope.jpg